 Naturally, pups enjoy new adventures, fresh scents to sniff, and meeting different people and dogs; however, they still thrive on routine.
 A consistent daily routine that includes time outside for a walk or run, playtime with you, and a regular schedule for eating, sleeping and such gives your dog the structure he or she needs to feel secure and relaxed.

-Changes in Routine Can Be Stressful.
+Changes in Routine Can Be Stressful

 And when your dog’s routine changes, he or she can feel stressed.
 Stress in dogs takes all forms, and it’s often misjudged as bad behavior.
 Your dog may nibble on your new winter boots, or perhaps she’ll whine and bark when you’re away (and only the neighbors know it), or maybe your dog will leave you ‘special’ present, a gift you certainly will not be re-gifting!
 There are still other behaviors, such as irritability, excessive self-licking and loss of appetite.

-Here are just a few ideas to help alleviate stress your dog may experience during the holiday season:
+Tips to help alleviate stress your dog may experience during the holiday season:

 - It almost goes without saying: do your best to stick to your dog’s normal routine.